Jaqs26/techdegree-project-1/README.md

 # Techdegree Project 1
- Learning about git, github, and github desktop and atom
+ Learning about git, github, and github desktop